DataPharm007/DataPharm007.GitHub.io/healthcare.md

 <img src="images/readmitted AVG(num_medications).png?raw=true"/>

+The average number of medications and number of procedures are similar across the 3 readmission status.

 - Analyzing Payer and medical specialty Influence: I grouped readmission rates by payer_code and medical_specialty to see if certain insurance types or medical specialty correlated with higher or lower rates of readmission.